meonkeys/shb/src/book.md

 * [YunoHost](https://yunohost.org) - not considered, I prefer always using containers
 * [CasaOS](https://casaos.io) - new, interesting, very little documentation
-* [Runtipi](https://www.runtipi.io) - new, interesting, uses docker-compose and traefik
+* [Runtipi](https://www.runtipi.io) - new, interesting, uses docker-compose and Traefik

 These look like great ideas.
 I evaluated them (and others) only enough to get the sense they didn't fit my wants and needs.
 To evaluate each in depth, one should ask: